 - Monitoring the room temperature - Using clean, light bedding/blankets and ensuring babies are appropriately dressed for sleep to avoid overheating - Children's bed sheets are only used by individual children and laundered on a weekly basis or more often if they are dirty.
 Children's bed sheets are stored separately.
-Children's bed sheets are never shared. - Not using cot bumpers or cluttering cots with soft toys, although comforters will be given where required drawstring bags

-• Keeping all spaces around beds clear from hanging objects i.e., hanging cords, blind cords, surface to complete their rest

-Ensuring every baby/toddler is provided with clean bedding
+Children's bed sheets are never shared. - Not using cot bumpers or cluttering cots with soft toys, although comforters will be given where required - Keeping all spaces around beds clear from hanging objects i.e., hanging cords, blind cords, drawstring bags - Ensuring every baby/toddler is provided with clean bedding - Transferring any baby who falls asleep while being nursed by a practitioner to a safe sleeping surface to complete their rest - Having a no smoking policy.

-Transferring any baby who falls asleep while being nursed by a practitioner to a safe sleeping room leader before the child starts at nursery.
+We ask parents to complete sheets on their child's sleeping routine with the child's key person or the room leader before the child starts at nursery.
 If a baby has an unusual sleeping routine or a position that we do not use in the nursery i.e., babies sleeping on their tummies, we will explain our policy to the parents and not usually offer this unless the baby's doctor has advised the parent of a medical reason to do so, in which case we would ask them to sign to say that they have requested we adopt a different position or pattern on the sleeping babies form.